nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

    2. _Integration tests_ checks the integration of multiple code units (these code units are assumed to be working).<br>
       e.g. `seedu.simply.storage.StorageManagerTest`
    3. Hybrids of unit and integration tests.
-These test checks multiple code units as well as how they are connected together.<br>
+These tests checks multiple code units as well as how they are connected together.<br>
       e.g. `seedu.simply.logic.LogicManagerTest`